isaac-sim/OmniIsaacGymEnvs/README.md

 # Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim

+*PLEASE NOTE: Version 4.0.0 will be the last release of OmniIsaacGymEnvs.
+Moving forward, OmniIsaacGymEnvs will be merging with IsaacLab (https://github.com/isaac-sim/IsaacLab).
+All future updates will be available as part of the IsaacLab repository.*

+For tutorials on moving to IsaacLab, please visit: https://github.com/isaac-sim/IsaacLab.

 ## About this repository

 This repository contains Reinforcement Learning examples that can be run with the latest release of [Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
 RL examples are trained using PPO from [rl_games](https://github.com/Denys88/rl_games) library and examples are built on top of Isaac Sim's `omni.isaac.core` and `omni.isaac.gym` frameworks.